SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** One day was skipped due to Holi, Celebration here in India.
 I have to keep up pace now.
 Pretty much confident.

 **Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal and https://www.freecodecamp.com/srrohitkandpal

+### Day 13: March 15, 2017

+**Today's Progress**: Revised and do more problems based Javscript Road Trip Part  and Road 2 and got to know about beta.freecodecamp.com.
+So i dive there and completed first two courses Basic HTML and HTML5 and Basic CSS.

+**Thoughts:** Not develop any projects but do some problem solved, which is very essential part.
+Without that I was skipping so many things in my mind.

+**Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal and http://beta.freecodecamp.com/en/srrohitkandpal